05 May Visiting Erawan Waterfalls and National Park

 The 7th level of the waterfall is one with the steepest fall.
 We decided to take a shower.
 And although it was a bit cold for, I think it was the best part of the trip.
 There is a pond right next to where you will find loads of fish.
 If they don’t tickle you much, you can soak your legs in the water and enjoy a natural fish spa.
 Start your hike back to the bottom once finished.

 There are five caves inside Erawan National Park.
 These caves are Ta Duang Cave, Mi Cave, Phra That Caves, Wang Badan Caves, and Rua Caves.
 You can access all the caves from inside the park.
 These have stalactites and stalagmites formations along with burial grounds of an ancient civilization.

 There are no additional charges to visit the caves.
-But you will need to take a forest ranger to visit them as the trails are largely unknown to the tourists.
-You can hire a ranger at the visitor’s center before 3 pm.
+But you will need to take a forest ranger to visit them as the trails are largely unknown to tourists.
+You can hire a ranger at the visitor’s centre before 3 pm.

 Best time to Hike

 If you are already staying inside the park, the best time to hike the waterfalls is early morning.
 Start your day at 7.30 am and you will find the park almost empty of visitors till the top.
 It also means that you are alone and there are no rangers around for help.

 If you plan to spend the night inside the national park, you can either choose to camp or rent a bungalow which is far more comfortable.